 Here are some things to do on Colorado’s Eastern Plains, in no particular order:

-1. Pawnee National Grasslands
+Pawnee National Grassland

 Two buttes rise 300 feet above the prairie grass that extends for miles and miles; seemingly to the edge of the ends of the earth.
-Nestled amongst these contrasting landscapes is a 4.1-mile out and back trail for hikers to explore both the east and west buttes up close.
+Nestled amongst these contrasting landscapes is a 4.1-mile out-and-back trail for hikers to explore both the east and west buttes up close.
 Additional activities include; birding, horseback riding, and camping.

-3. Last Chance Module Array
+Last Chance Module Array

 Located in the tiny town of Last Chance, identifiable only by a collection of abandoned homes and the dilapidated Last Chance Motel, is the site of M12 Studio’s most recognizable projects.
-Take I-70 to the intersection of US-36 and US-71, then head south a few miles down US-71 and to the left stands the Last Chance Module Array.
+Take I-70 to the intersection of US-36 and US-71, then head south a few miles down US-71, and to the left stands the Last Chance Module Array.

 The Last Chance Module Array is an eight-piece wooden structure, perched high on the plains of Colorado.
 It is best seen early in the morning with the rising sun casting a beautiful glow across the wooden framework.